How it all started

 – Linda Giannino

-In the year 2017 we can offer you five distinct riding programmes: “Discover Tuscany” (one week), “The Chianti Castles ride” (one week),”Riding and Fresco-Hunting”, (one week), “Discover Tuscany Family Week” (one week) and “A Taste of Tuscany” (four days).
+In the year 2019 we can offer you five distinct riding programmes: “Discover Tuscany” (one week), “Riding and Dining Tuscan” (one week),”Riding and Fresco-Hunting”, (one week), “Discover Tuscany Family Week” (one week) and “A Taste of Tuscany” (four days).
 For details consult the section CONTACTS (“prices and dates”).

 Please note that like many riding-centres we do have a weight limit of 190 lbs., as this is hilly country and at times hard work for the horses.
 Our age-limit for children is ten (twelve if they are to take part in riding-programmes, always accompanied by an adult).
 We have, however, no upper age-limit, as elderly riders are often the most experienced, although they may need help mounting and dismounting.